 3. Not Protecting Personal Financial Information From Fraud

-Identity theft and financial fraud is all too common these days, and not taking a few steps to protect your personal and financial information can come back to haunt you.
+Identity theft and financial fraud are all too common these days, and not taking a few steps to protect your personal and financial information can come back to haunt you.
 The financial damages caused by fraud can last for months or even years.
 What’s more, the recovery process usually isn’t easy, and may even involve working with the IRS or Social Security Administration to clear your name.

-4. Overspending While You Are Young
+4. Overspending so You Can’t Save

 Overspending means you’re spending everything you earn (and not putting anything into savings) or, worse, you’re spending more than you’re bringing in.
 This can be a costly financial mistake that puts your goals further from your grasp.
+It means you may be living just paycheck to paycheck.

 5. Not Having Any Backup Options